yashkverma/Animal-Kingdom-Webpage/README.md

 # Animal-Kingdom-Webpage
-A sample webpage created with HTML5 to demonstrate tags and features of HTML.
+A sample webpage created with **HTML5** to demonstrate various tags and features of HTML and mostly as a learner's project.